Collective Cultural Schizophrenia: A Reflection on Society’s Hidden Affliction

 The Evolution of Human Consciousness Through Language and Storytelling

 Over hundreds of thousands of years, human consciousness has evolved.
 The introduction of language and symbolic thinking in our primal minds marked a pivotal moment in this evolution.
 Language is more than a mere tool for communication; it is a defining feature of human consciousness.
-Before the advent of language, our ancestors’ cognitive capabilities were limited to instinctive responses to environmental stimuli.
+Before the advent of language, our ancestors’ cognitive capabilities were limited to predominantly instinctive responses to environmental stimuli, though fundamental lessons learned through pain and loss were constant advisors.
 However, the ability to use symbols and language transformed our ancestors’ minds, enabling them to create complex internal representations of the external world.
 And, those who could develop the best internal representations of the outer world, and a fuller understanding of its complex interrelationships, had a better chance of meeting its challenges.

 Language allowed us to articulate our thoughts and experiences, creating a distinction between the knower (the self) and the known (the external world).
 The introduction of language allowed humans to express abstract concepts, share knowledge, and collaborate on a scale previously unimaginable.
 This cognitive leap facilitated the development of culture, the transmission of knowledge across generations, and the ability to predict and plan for future events.
 In essence, language became the bedrock upon which human civilization was built.